On the Stretch Factor of Polygonal Chains: Introduction

 We investigate a basic question about the dilation of polygonal chains.
-More precisely, we ask how the dilation between the endpoints of a polygonal chain (which we will call the \emph{stretch factor}, to distinguish it from the more general notion of dilation) is influenced by \emph{fingerprint} properties of the chain, \ie, by properties that are defined on $O(1)$-size subsets of the vertex set.
-Such fingerprint properties play an important role in geometry, where classic examples include the \emph{Carath\'eodory property}\footnote{Given a finite set $S$ of points in $d$ dimensions, if every $d + 2$ points in $S$ are in convex position, then $S$ is in convex position.}~\cite[Theorem~1.2.3]{Mat02} or the \emph{Helly property}\footnote{Given a finite collection of convex sets in $d$ dimensions, if every $d + 1$ sets have nonempty intersection, then all sets have nonempty intersection.}~\cite[Theorem~1.3.2]{Mat02}.
-In general, determining the effect of a fingerprint property may prove elusive: given $n$ points in the plane, consider the simple property that every $3$ points determine $3$ distinct distances.
+We ask how the dilation between the endpoints of a polygonal chain (which we will call the \emph{stretch factor}, to distinguish it from the more general notion of dilation) is influenced by \emph{fingerprint} properties of the chain, \ie, by properties that are defined on $O(1)$-size subsets of the vertex set.
+Such fingerprint properties play an important role in geometry; classic examples include the \emph{Carath\'eodory property}\footnote{Given a finite set $S$ of points in $d$ dimensions, if every $d + 2$ points in $S$ are in convex position, then $S$ is in convex position.}~\cite[Theorem~1.2.3]{Mat02} or the \emph{Helly property}\footnote{Given a finite collection of convex sets in $d$ dimensions, if every $d + 1$ sets have nonempty intersection, then all sets have nonempty intersection.}~\cite[Theorem~1.3.2]{Mat02}.
+In general, determining the effect of a fingerprint property may prove elusive---given $n$ points in the plane, consider the simple property that every $3$ points determine $3$ distinct distances.
 It is unknown~\cite[p.~203]{BMP05} whether this property implies that the total number of distinct distances grows superlinearly in $n$.
+Furthermore, fingerprint properties appear in the general study of \emph{local versus global properties of metric spaces}, which is highly relevant to combinatorial approximation algorithms based on mathematical programming relaxations~\cite{ALNRRV12}.

-Furthermore, fingerprint properties appear in the general study of \emph{local versus global properties of metric spaces} that is highly relevant to combinatorial approximation algorithms that are based on mathematical programming relaxations~\cite{ALNRRV12}.
 In the study of dilation, interesting fingerprint properties have also been found.
 For example, a (continuous) curve $C$ is said to have the \emph{increasing chord property}~\cite{CFG91, LM72} if for any points $a$, $b$, $c$, $d$ that appear on $C$ in this order, we have $|ad| \geq |bc|$.
 The increasing chord property implies that $C$ has (geometric) dilation at most $2\pi/3$~\cite{Ro94}.
 A weaker property is the \emph{self-approaching property}: a (continuous) curve $C$ is self-approaching if for any points $a$, $b$, $c$ that appear on $C$ in this order, we have $|ac| \geq |bc|$.
 Self-approaching curves have dilation at most $5.332$~\cite{IKL99} (see also~\cite{AAI+99}), and they have found interesting applications in the field of graph drawing~\cite{ACG+12,BKL17,NPR16}.

 We introduce a new natural fingerprint property and see that it can constrain the stretch factor of a polygonal chain, but only in a weaker sense than one may expect; we also provide algorithmic results on this property.
 Before providing details, we give a few basic definitions.